TutoringAppUMD/TA/README.md

 **Required Must-have Stories**

+* [x] User can view app icon and launch screen
-* User can create an account based on whether he/she is a student or TA.
+* [ ] User can create an account based on whether he/she is a student or TA.
-* User can log in
+* [x] User can log in
-* User can remain logged in across restarts
+* [ ] User can remain logged in across restarts
-* User can log out
+* [ ] User can log out
-* User specificies subjects needed if he/she is a student or skills if he/she is a TA.
+* [ ] User specificies subjects needed if he/she is a student or skills if he/she is a TA.
-* User can select to skip or see next match, or user can send a quick chat.
+* [ ] User can select to skip or see next match, or user can send a quick chat.
-* User can view main feed (matches only): photo posts (problems) and captions (specific questions) this normally by a student user and comments (solutions) by a TA.
+* [x] User can view main feed (matches only): photo posts (problems) and captions (specific questions) this normally by a student user and comments (solutions) by a TA.
-* User can post questions/photo problems
+* [x] User can post questions/photo problems
-* User can comment under posts with solutions
+* [x] User can comment under posts with solutions
-* User can send direct message a match
+* [ ] User can send direct message a match

 **Optional Nice-to-have Stories**